 Economic decline set in, in 1584 when the town was captured by the Spaniards during the rebellion of the Netherlands against King Philips II and lasted for several centuries.
 The revival only came in the 19th century, when Ghent developed into an industrial town -and became a socialist stronghold at the same time.
 The city has many well-preserved guild's and patricians' houses as well as old warehouses, Gravensteen (a mediaeval castle), St Nicholas Church (with 13th century foundations), St Baaf's Cathedral (14thcentury, with the famous painting "De Aanbidding van het Lam," "The Mystic Lamb" by the Van Eijck brothers) and the "Belfort" (Belfry; 14th century).

 The city of Ghent is proud of its rich past but is much more than just a museum town.
 This lively city with its numerous squares and cozy pubs is an excellent mixture of medieval edifices, stylish shopping streets, splendid mansions, working-class quarters from the beginning of the 20th century which now often house students and busy little squares where people eat out till the wee hours on a sultry summer night.

 Overnight in Ghent

 Day 2: Ghent – Dendermonde, cruising to St. Amands (29 miles/47 km)

 After approximately 20 km you'll reach Wetteren, a nice flemish city which is well known for its rose nurseries.
 But also a good place to learn what the Belgium word "staminee" means.
 Berlare is the last place before Dendermonde so it's a perfect place to taste some Belgian beer before you board the ship again.
 Your boarding place for today is Dendermonde, a city which is known for the legend of the Beiaart.
-From Dendermonde you'll sail to the quiet village of St. Amand where you will spend the night.
+From Dendermonde you'll cruise to the quiet village of St. Amand where you will spend the night.